hotwebmatter/c2f/README.md

 I'm not supposed to use a for loop (yet), but I wanted to see a column of numbers.

+As a bonus, I remembered that the second programming example (indeed, the first after the famous and oft-imititated "Hello World") in Kernighan & Ritchie's classic 1978 textbook "The C Programming Language" was actually a Fahrenheit to Celsius conversion, so I included a C# variant of that algorithm in this solution.

 ## Example output
 ```
  Celsius  Fahrenheit